fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 #> 5 105 NA NA

-Since that is kind of annoying, I have written a wrapper for it
+#> 6 106 NA NASince that is kind of annoying, I have written a wrapper for it

-.
+called makelags_iter.
 The arguments are the same as

-but you specify nfore
+makelags but you specify nfore and it makes

 the matrix above.